Interacting with Clinica¶

 If your dataset does not follow this standard, you will need to convert to it:

-- If your data is in DICOM format, you can use one of the converters from the BIDS website.
+- If your data are in DICOM format, you can use one of the converters from the BIDS website.

 - Otherwise, Clinica includes converters for public datasets such as ADNI, AIBL and OASIS.
 See here for more details.

 Clinica's main usage is through command-line.
 Clinica supports autocompletion: to see the list of commands, simply type

 In general, a Clinica command-line has the following syntax:

 --flag_1 option_1 --flag_2 option_2.
 The table below summarizes the different sections available in Clinica: